jianzhi-1/math-ucb/fa21-h110/README.md

 - Every complete flag can be obtained from any other via an invertible linear transformation. (prove by mapping bases)
 - Every complete flag can be transformed into exactly one of the *n!* coordinate flags by invertible linear transformations preserving one of them.
 - **Bruhat cells**: set of equivalence classes determined by the intersections of spaces of the flags with the spaces of the fixed flag.
+- **LPU Decomposition**: mark out pivot columns first, split elementary row operations which linearly adds one row to a multiple of others to form *L*, then apply *P* to transpose the matrix into the form *U*.
+Obtain *LPU* as a result.

 #### Inertia Theorem
 - For a quadratic form *Q*, a basis is *Q*-orthogonal if *Q(e<sub>i</sub>, e<sub>j</sub>) = 0* for all *i ≠ j*.